Couples Therapy

 You've tried talking it through on your own and keep ending up in the same place.

 At the heart of my approach is the emotional bond between you and your partner.
 We are wired for secure, loving connection.
 When that sense of closeness and safety is present, everything else in your shared life becomes more manageable.
-When it feels out of reach, even the ordinary stresses of daily life can become harder to face together.
+When it feels out of reach, even ordinary stresses become harder to face together.
 Somewhere underneath the distance and the conflict, that connection is almost always still there.
 My work is to help you figure out what's getting in the way of it.

 In our first session, my goal is to understand your relationship, your concerns, and the pattern that has you stuck.
 Something important I want couples to know from the start: the pattern is the problem, not either one of you.
 There are no sides in this work.
 I'm here to help both of you, and I'll be working to make sure both partners feel genuinely heard.

 Some of that trying happens right here in the room.
 At times I'll invite you to speak directly to each other in session, to practice something different in real time, with support.
-You get to notice how it feels.
-We go from there together.

 We identify what cycle keeps pulling you apart and what each partner experiences when it happens.